-Men usually push through and just get resigned to their decreased functioning.
-Recent studies are showing that men’s hormones are just as messed up as women’s, so pharmaceutical companies have put on the full court press to include men in their commercials.
+Men usually push through and get resigned to their decreased functioning.
+Recent studies are showing that men’s hormones are as messed up as women’s.
+Pharmaceutical companies have put on the full-court press to include men in their commercials.

 Sometimes, they feel fine in the morning but get progressively tired as the day goes on.
 Others get extremely tired right after a meal.
-All of these cases can have very different causes.
+All of these cases can have different causes.

 This is one of the most common issues we see.
 Many thyroid sufferers, usually Hypothyroid (low), have been on traditional medication for years and haven’t seen a difference.
 There are many ways to treat the thyroid beyond synthetic drugs or Synthroid.